-AP®Calculus AB Score Guide
+AP® Calculus AB Score Guide

 How Is the AP Calculus AB Exam Scored?

 AP Calculus AB exam consists of two sections: multiple-choice questions (MCQs) and free-response questions (FRQs).
-There are 45 MCQs that make up Section One of the exam and six FRQs or long-answer questions that make up Section Two.
-Each section carries 50% of the total composite score, totaling the overall score to 108.Section I | 45 MCQs | 54 points |
+45 MCQs comprise Section One of the exam, and six FRQs or long-answer questions constitute Section Two.
+Each section carries 50% of the total composite score, totaling the overall score of 108.

 Section II | 6 FRQs | 54 points |